Open-EO/openeo-python-client/docs/udp.rst

 The important point here is the parameter reference ``{"from_parameter": "collection_id"}`` or ``{"from_parameter": "aoi"}`` in the above process graph.
 When we call this user-defined process we will have to provide a value.
-For example with  degrees Fahrenheit (again in openEO JSON format here)

 .. code-block:: json
     {